 Dr. Foster’s research focuses on how growth and development of the locomotor system can provide insight into the links between form and function in humans and other mammals to explore how these organisms adapt to environmental and ecological challenges.

-Dr. Hamrick’s research focuses on in vivo and in vitro virulence properties of Listeria monocytogenes.
+Research in Dr. Hamrick’s lab focuses on in vivo and in vitro virulence properties of Listeria monocytogenes.
 To that end we generate targeted bacterial mutants, and assess virulence in models of infection and in tissue culture cells.
+A new area of interest in the lab involves the development antivirulence compounds as an alternative to antimicrobials and antibiotics.

 Dr. Kaprielian’s primary focus is on education, and assessment of various educational modalities.
 I also have a strong interest in clinical quality improvement and patient safety.